techneo/stm32f7base/README.md

 • USB OTG full speed or SNK/UFP (full-speed or high-speed mode), depending on the USB connector type
 • Board connectors:
-– USB with Micro-AB or USB Type-C®
+– USB with Micro-AB or USB Type-C
 – Ethernet RJ45

 Memory Map: